 3. List Needs And Challenges

-Every multifamily development has community-specific needs and potential challenges, which can include:
+Every multi-family development has community-specific needs and potential challenges, which can include:

-- Where will the charging stations be installed
+- Where will the charging stations be installed?

 - Existing rules in the covenants, conditions and restrictions (“CC&Rs”) that may affect the location of EV charging stations

-- State or local regulations
+- State and local regulations

 - Available power

-4. Determine The Scope
+4. Determine the Scope

 We will assist you in determining the scope of your vehicle charging project, including: